pantheon-systems/documentation/source/content/guides/migrate/guided/05-migrate.md

 <Partial file="migrate/migrate-all.md" />

-If the migration is not successful, review the [Troubleshooting](/troubleshooting) documentation, or [contact Support](/guides/support/contact-support/) and include a link to the Site Dashboard and any details you can provide, such as where you are migrating the site from.
+Review [Troubleshooting](/guides/guided/troubleshooting) or [contact Support](/guides/support/contact-support/) if the migration is unsuccessful.
+Include a link to the Site Dashboard and any details you can provide, such as where you are migrating the site from.